Jermaine Fowler

-Jermaine Fowler is an American actor, comedian, producer and writer.
-He is perhaps best known for his role as King Akeem Joffer's long-lost son Lavelle Junson in the 2021 romantic comedy film Coming 2 America and Franco Wicks on the CBS sitcom television series Superior Donuts.
+Jermaine Fowler (born May 16, 1988) is an American actor, comedian, producer and writer.
+He is perhaps best known for his roles as King Akeem Joffer's long-lost son Prince Lavelle Junson in the 2021 romantic comedy film Coming 2 America, and Franco Wicks on the CBS sitcom television series Superior Donuts.

 Early life

-The second oldest of four children, Fowler and his twin brother were born in Washington, D.C. and raised in Hyattsville, Maryland, where he graduated from Northwestern High School.
+The second oldest of four children, Fowler and his twin brother were born in Washington, D.C., and raised in Hyattsville, Maryland, where he graduated from Northwestern High School.
 Fowler dropped out of college at age 20 and moved to New York City.
 By day he job-searched and by night he performed at open mics in Times Square.